betaglot/plantabeta/docs/guide/Why/Injury.md

 ## Repetitive Strain

+Injury can occur in planters when they perform the same movement repeatedly.

 - Do ambidextrous planters suffer less injury caused by repetitive strain?
     - Repetitive Motion
     - Greater movement variability reduces movement repetition.